 Jewish Poverty Challenge Intensive Incubation Program – An Initiative of the NJHSA Center for Innovation and Research

 NJHSA has engaged Start Co., a venture development nonprofit based in Memphis, TN, to work with up to six member agencies and their innovative concepts, addressing challenges of providing sustainable responses to Jewish poverty.
 Start Co. will guide select agencies through an entrepreneurship building process to take a new idea to market or enhance an existing initiative.
 The process will include intense customer discovery and triage, prototyping, experimentation, and building a business case worthy of more resources.
 The incubation program will be tailored to the agency and will last 3-6 months providing approximately 60 hours of assistance.
-Applications will be open through May 31, 2019.

 Listen to a recording of the May 2nd Information Meeting here.